cheminfo/nmrium-docs/docs/80_utitlies/10_file_format/10_file_format.md

 Stores the complete NMRium application state.

-This includes, but is not limited to:
+This includes but is not limited to:

 - Phase correction parameters
 - Baseline correction